dbos-inc/dbos-docs/docs/api-reference/contexts.md

 client: T; // One of [Knex, EntityManager, PrismaClient]
 ```

-The `client` property is a Knex/TypeORM Entity Manager/PrismaClient object.
+The `client` property provides access to the chosen application database client.
-A transaction function should only interact with the user database using this client.
+A transaction function should only interact with the application database using this client.

 ---

 ### `CommunicatorContext`

-The `CommunicatorContext` is the first argument of communicator functions, which extends `OperonContext` and provides information on the communicator's configuration.
+Communicators use `CommunicatorContext` to retrieve information on communicator configuration.

 #### Properties